Jicxer/sysadmin-minecraft2/README.md

 - Docker dependencies
 - Enabling Minecraft server on System Start up

+After running Ansible Playbook, the EC2 instance will have all the requirements to run the Minecraft Server.

 ### Amazon Web Services
 The user will need to set-up their AWS credentials for Terraform functionality.
 Copy and paste the [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) into ```~/.aws/credentials``` file.